wp-plugins/treato/README.txt

 == Screenshots ==

 1. Treato widget sittings.
-3. Treato searchbox on the sidebar.
+2. Treato searchbox on the sidebar.

 == Changelog ==

+= 1.0.4 (07.02.2012) =
+* removed unneeded JS
+* added BR before Powered By to place in newline in wider sidebars
+* deleted plugin.mo

 = 1.0.3 (05.22.2012) =
 * fixed internal issue with SVN